canonical/mysql-k8s-operator/docs/explanation/e-architecture.md

 > **:warning: Important:** all pebble resources must be executed under the proper user (defined in  user:group options of pebble layer)!

-The ROCK "charmed-mysql" also ships list of tools used by charm:
+The rock "charmed-mysql" also ships list of tools used by charm:
 * `mysql` - mysql client to connect `mysqld`.
 * `mysqlsh` - new [mysql-shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/) client to configure MySQL cluster.
 * `xbcloud` - a tool to download and upload full or part of xbstream archive from/to the cloud.